 Unlike cities that are frequently visited by cloudy skies, Scottsdale’s clear blue yonder allows for optimal star gazing year-round (like the above photo from @amelia.r8).
 There are plenty of stargazing tours around town, but if you want to trek out on your own, we’ve compiled a list of the best local spots to stargaze.
 Just make sure you bring a GPS if you decide to go off-road, in which case we’ll recommend four-wheel drive, too!

 Verde River Area

 Take Scottsdale Road or Pima Road north to Dynamite Boulevard and head east.
-Dynamite Boulevard becomes Rio Verde Drive Stay on this road until the pavement ends and then turn left on Needlerock Road, which becomes Service Road 20 and follow it as it parallels the Verde River on your right until you find a turn-off to pull safely off the road.
+Dynamite Boulevard becomes Rio Verde Drive Stay on this road until the pavement ends and then turn left on Needlerock Road, which becomes Service Road 20.
+Follow it as it parallels the Verde River on your right until you find a turn-off to pull safely off the road.
 You’re miles away from bright city lights here, so you’ll have a great view of the celestial bodies.
-Note for your return trip: Remember to turn right on Forest Road as you leave the river area; it turns into Dynamite Boulevard as it heads west.
+Note for your return trip: Remember to turn right on Rio Verde Drive as you leave the river area; it turns into Dynamite Boulevard as it heads west.

 Take a late afternoon boat tour on Saguaro Lake’s Desert Belle, enjoy dinner on the patio at the Lakeshore Restaurant (Wed.-Sun.), then get ready for some outstanding stargazing.
 Turn right onto Bush Highway as you leave the marina and pull over at Butcher Jones Road.
 This is a day-use area so the gate will be closed, but you should be able to pull off the road safely enough to stargaze for a bit, or drive a little further for other pullouts.